teoat/reconciliation-platform-378/docs/architecture/ARCHITECTURE.md

 # System Architecture

+**Last Updated**: January 2025
+**Status**: Active
+**Version**: 2.0.0

+---

 ## Overview

-The Reconciliation Platform follows a modern microservices architecture with clear separation of concerns.
+The Reconciliation Platform follows a modern microservices architecture with clear separation of concerns, implementing Single Source of Truth (SSOT) principles and CQRS patterns for scalability and maintainability.

 ## Architecture Diagram
 ```